pmatheus/zeek_monitor/README.md

 # Zeek Monitor

-A monitoring solution that automatically stops Zeek network traffic capture when a folder reaches a specified size limit or at a scheduled time.
+A monitoring solution that automatically stops Zeek network traffic capture when the data folder reaches a specified size limit or at a scheduled time.

 ## Overview

-This tool monitors the size of a directory (default: `/data`) and automatically stops Zeek traffic capture using `zeekctl stop` when the directory size exceeds a specified limit or when a scheduled end time is reached.
+This tool monitors the size of a directory (where zeek is saving data) and automatically stops Zeek traffic capture using `zeekctl stop` when the directory size exceeds a specified limit or when a scheduled end time is reached.

 ## Repository Contents